all alone in the cosmos; gulen schools charter |

 The growing power and influence of the movement has aroused a fair share of suspicion from a wide array of critics both inside and outside of Turkey.
 Essentially, much of the criticism centers on the question of motivation: what are the members of the movement really motivated by?
 What explains the inordinate commitment of its members, their sacrifices in time and money?
 Is it secular at heart or slowly but surely laying the foundations for an "Islamic" state in Turkey?

-Let's listen to a U of Chicago fellow
+Let's listen to a U of Chicago fellow what he thinks about the gulen schools |

 It was in the backdrop of such developments that an international conference on the Gülen Movement was organized at the University of Chicago's International House in November 2010.
 Many of the speakers addressed these fears and the maligning of the movement in Turkey, pointing to the growing insecurity felt by the old Kemalist elite in the face of a rising "Anatolian" elite amongst whom the movement is popular.
 The latter have risen to prominence gradually as education, wealth and political power came to individuals hailing from Turkish regions away from the big cities.
 This polarization of today's Turks is quite stark, readily visible everywhere Turkish communities exist, not only inside Turkey.